timbru31/amazon-tag-remover/README.md

 * Support for ascsubtags
 * Full support for all amazon sites (e.g. from Germany, Mexico or UK to China and Italy)
   * amazn.to links are supported, too, since the expanded request to the amazon site is intercepted

-## License
-This plugin is released under the
-*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.

-Please see [LICENSE.md](LICENSE.md) for more information.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) for a complete changelog.